Parameterized Sensitivity Oracles and Dynamic Algorithms using Exterior Algebras: Open questions

 We note that it is unlikely that such an an algorithm exists for directed graphs, due to the conditional lower bound presented in \cite{dynamic-parameterized}.

 \item Is there an efficient sensitivity oracle for the \textsc{$k$-Tree} problem?

 The \textsc{$k$-Tree} problem is as follows: given an undirected graph $G$ on $n$ vertices and a tree $T$ on $k$ vertices, determine whether $T$ is a (not necessarily induced) subgraph of $G$.
 This problem is known to be \textsf{FPT}, and for example is shown in \cite{algebraic-problems} to be solvable in time $2^k \poly(k) \poly(n)$, with techniques similar to those applied for the \textsc{$k$-Path} problem.
 However, it is unclear how to adapt the techniques here for an efficient sensitivity oracle.
 We conjecture that there is, in fact, no efficient sensitivity oracle for this problem.
 More specifically, we conjecture this for any \textsc{$k$-Tree} formed by connecting a single vertex to the beginning of $\Theta(\sqrt{k})$ paths of length $\Theta(\sqrt{k})$.
-We note that the techniques of \cite{so-decremental} for a decremental sensitivity oracle work for any \textsc{$k$-Tree} just as well as they do for the \textsc{$k$-Path} problem.

-\item Brand~\cite{patching-colors} noted that the algebra generated by the lifts of Vandermonde vectors, which is the algebra used in all the deterministic algorithms presented in this paper, has dimension $O(\varphi^{2k})$ where $\varphi=\frac{1+\sqrt 5}{2}$ - much smaller than the anticipated $O(4^k)$.
-It is also commutative.
-It is an open problem whether, in light of this, multiplication in this algebra can be reduced to below $O(2^{\omega k})$.
-Such an algorithm will immediately improve the bounds discussed in this paper. \item Can other techniques used to solve the static versions of the problems discussed in this paper, or other parameterized problems, be used to design faster dynamic algorithms and sensitivity oracles? \end{enumerate}
+We note that the techniques of \cite{so-decremental} for a decremental sensitivity oracle work for any \textsc{$k$-Tree} just as well as they do for the \textsc{$k$-Path} problem. \item Can other techniques used to solve the static versions of the problems discussed in this paper, or other parameterized problems, be used to design faster dynamic algorithms and sensitivity oracles? \end{enumerate}